gkryzia/ironman2015/README.md

 ## Description

 ## Data source

 Dataset obtained on Academic Torrents website <http://academictorrents.com>.

 ## Technology

-The whole project was made in R, using RStudio.
+All parts of the project like data cleaning, visualizations, and calculations used by analysis were made in R, using RStudio.

 ## Files

+## Project insights

+All observations and final conclusions included in <README.md>